 English | Français

-Emerging from decades of debate on ways to curb impunity in Africa, crystallized by the Rwanda genocide and the wanton violence that marked the wars in Liberia and Sierra Leone of the 1990s, the African Court on Human and Peoples’ Rights (the African Court) was authorized by members of the Organization of African Unity (OAU) in 1998.
-The African Court’s mission is to protect, promote, and defend human rights enshrined in the African Charter on Human and Peoples’ Rights (the African Charter) of 1981, which states in its preamble that “freedom, equality, justice and dignity are essential objectives for the achievement of the legitimate aspirations of the African peoples.”
+Emerging from decades of debate on ways to curb impunity in Africa, crystallized by the Rwanda genocide and the wanton violence that marked the wars in Liberia and Sierra Leone in the 1990s, the African Court on Human and Peoples’ Rights (AfCHPR or African Court) was established by member states of the Organization of African Unity (OAU) in 1998.
+The African Court’s mission is to protect human rights enshrined in the African Charter on Human and Peoples’ Rights (African Charter) of 1981, which states in its preamble that “freedom, equality, justice and dignity are essential objectives for the achievement of the legitimate aspirations of the African peoples.”

-All African states are signatories to the African Charter, which upholds fundamental civil and political rights, like the freedom of speech and assembly, the right to free and fair elections for citizens to select their representatives, equal treatment under the law and a fair trial, and the prohibition against torture.
+All African states are signatories to the African Charter, which upholds fundamental civil and political rights, like the freedom of speech and assembly, the right to free and fair elections for citizens to select their representatives, equal treatment under the law, the right to a fair trial, and the prohibition against torture.
+The African Charter also stands out as the sole international human rights instrument that provides socioeconomic and group rights as interdependent with political rights.

 The framers of the African Charter foresaw scenarios where national courts would be unwilling or unable to handle cases involving the abuse of power by the executive branch.

-The framers of the African Charter foresaw scenarios where national courts would be unwilling or unable to handle cases involving the abuse of power by the executive branch.
+When it comes to enforcement, the framers of the African Charter foresaw scenarios where national courts would be unwilling or unable to handle cases involving the abuse of power by organs of the state, mainly the executive branch.
 They recognized that in such cases, citizens needed an avenue to table their complaints and receive redress for wrongs committed after exhausting domestic mechanisms.
 The OAU, later the African Union (AU), granted the African Court the legal authority to uphold and interpret the African Charter.

-Established during a period of emerging democratization on the continent, the African Court was an effort to institutionalize norms and human rights standards as the OAU was transitioning to the AU with the aim of being a more effective and cohesive regional body and a genuine forum for regional accountability.
+Established during a period of emerging democratization on the continent, the AfCHPR crystallized efforts to institutionalize norms and human rights standards as the OAU was transitioning to the AU with the aim of being a more effective and cohesive regional body and a genuine forum for regional accountability.
 The African Court was also intended to be an African judicial instrument to complement international courts, like the International Criminal Court (ICC).
 African governments have, at times, accused the ICC of disproportionately targeting Africans, even though African countries led the effort to establish the ICC.

-These norms and standards have come under renewed strain in recent years with democratic backsliding on the continent and growing indications of impunity by AU member states.
-An avenue for legal redress has proven to be essential, given that national judiciaries in numerous contexts have either been co-opted or captured by ruling parties.
+These norms and standards have come under renewed strain in recent years with democratic backsliding on the continent and growing indications of impunity across the world.
+An African supranational avenue for legal redress has proven to be essential, given that national judiciaries in numerous contexts have either been co-opted or captured by ruling parties.
+While significant efforts have been made to modernize justice systems across the continent, judiciaries in Africa have remained largely power-oriented and remote from the citizenry.

 It is an opportune moment, therefore, to take stock of the African Court, its role, accomplishments, and ongoing challenges.